jayaraaj/aws-demo/content/48_end_to_end_testing_assurance/2_build_execute.md

 At this point, you should have automatically triggered a fully functioning end-to-end-QA CodePipeline.

-Head over to [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/home) in the AWS console and click on the pipeline that begins with the name workshop- **workshopcodepipelineE2E**, you will see a screen similar to the one below:
+Head over [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/home) the AWS console and click on the pipeline that begins with the name workshop- **workshopcodepipelineE2E**, you will see a screen as shown below:

 ![Pipeline](/images/module5/module-5-2.png)